lwamanuel98/NetCoreCompiler/README.md

 ------------------
 NET CORE Compiler
 ------------------
-This service is used to compile source of NET Core files on the fly and publish to web server.
+This service compiles source files of a .NET Core web application on the fly and publish a build to a web server.
+This application currently switches between two directoroies to minimise website downtime and automatically updates IIS.

+Please ensure that the Website name and pool name specified match an existing setup in IIS.
+This tool does not support remote deployment.

 Writen by: Luke Manuel